 Graduate courses in Professional Writing are regularly offered in Document Design, Editing, Research Methods, Corporate and Legal Writing, Writing Technical Manuals, History of Composition, Composition Theory, and other topics.
 Many courses incorporate computer use to build students' skills in using multimedia applications, web pages, and other internet applications.

 Students in the Professional Writing area are encouraged to do a one-semester internship for which they receive course credit, and possibly pay.
 Some University of Memphis interns have served with national and international companies such as MS Carriers Inc., Wright Medical, AutoZone, and Federal Express.

 Graduates in Professional Writing have been in demand by local businesses where they work as editors, as writers of policy and procedural manuals, and as managers of the publication process.

 Video Introduction to Composition and Professional Writing Concentration

-For more information about the PhD in Professional Writing program requirements, visit the Graduate Catalog (Sec V, part C).
+For more information about the PhD in Professional Writing program requirements, visit the 2018-2019 Graduate Catalog - English (MA) (Sec V, part C).